-Urgent Care Vet, Vermont South
+Emergency Vet, Vermont South

 Think this might be an emergency?

-If you’re unsure, please call us so we can guide you, see your pet promptly, and help stabilise them before deciding on next steps.
+If your pet is struggling to breathe, has collapsed, is actively seizing, suspected poisoning, or is bleeding heavily, please call us so we can guide you, see your pet promptly, and help stabilise them before deciding on next steps.

-Call 03 996 87771
+Call 03 9968 7771

-When to come in for Urgent Care
+When to come in call for Urgent Care

 If your pet is vomiting, limping, not eating, suddenly uncomfortable, injured, or behaving differently than usual, don't wait.
-Bring them into Urgent Care.

 486 Burwood Hwy, Vermont South VIC 3133